ricooooo/infosci/Journal.md

   print(x,y)

-#Home work
+## Homework second class

-how to make the line to the center from the circle add line from circle for circles
+1. how to make the line to the center from the circle
+2. add line from circle for circles